ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 By replacing dedicated protocols and communication methods with a standardized interface, RPC is designed to facilitate communication between client and server processes.
 The functions contained within RPC are accessible by any program that must communicate using a client/server methodology.

 ::: tip
-The majority of platforms utilising bitcoin use this RPC procedure.
-To accommodate these services and make the integration of Ark as user friendly as possible, it was our goal to develop a familiar process for use now, and in the future.
-The Ark RPC will minimise headaches and streamline the addition process for all.
+The majority of platforms utilizing Bitcoin use the Bitcoind-RPC server.
+To accommodate these services and make the integration of Ark as user-friendly as possible, it was our goal to develop a familiar process for use now, and in the future.
+The Ark RPC will minimize headaches and streamlines the addition process of ARK to existing architectures.
 :::

 # JSON-RPC Quick Actions